KineticLensman/Premiere-elements-notes/README.md

 ## Other useful things

-Timeline -> Snap to enable / disable snapping to beginning or end.
+`Timeline->Snap to enable` / disable snapping to beginning or end.

-Clip->Reveal in project – to show the source asset of a clip in the timeline
+`Clip->Reveal` in project – to show the source asset of a clip in the timeline

-# commands
+# Useful commands

 |key | Action|
 |:---|:---|